 A client management system is a central source of truth where you can organize tasks, goals, and data for your clients so your team can efficiently collaborate and avoid duplicate work.

-Sometimes, it can be valuable to share your work management system with your client, so everyone is working out of the same tool.
+Sometimes, it can be valuable to share your work management system with your client, so everyone is working with the same tool.
 If you decide to invite your clients to share the work management software with you, spend some time introducing them to the software.
 This will ensure that everyone uses the tool correctly and no questions are left unanswered.Lees: Een CRM-strategie maken: 6 stappen (met voorbeelden)

 Understand that in order for your clients to be happy, your relationship needs to be based on positive experiences and encounters.
 That is especially important when things go wrong.
-We’re human and humans make mistakes—it’s how you communicate and approach them that will set you apart from your competitors and make your clients feel safe in your hands.
+We’re humans, and humans make mistakes—it’s how you communicate and approach them that will set you apart from your competitors and make your clients feel safe in your hands.

 When you’ve made a mistake, own it.
 However, avoid apologizing in the classic way.
 Research shows that saying “thank you for your patience” rather than “sorry” when something doesn’t go as planned can increase their self-esteem, as well as their satisfaction post-apology.